 Our food is one of the biggest differences between us and other operators.
-We do not get you to carry the food and we do not supply baked beans and 2 minute noodles for every meal.
+We do not get you to carry the food and we do not supply baked beans and 2 minute noodles, rather fully fledged meals.
 We cook up curries, vegetarian pastas, damper, prawn crackers, fried rice and the list goes on.
-We get you to help prepare it with the porters so that you can engage them in conversation and build a bond otherwise not obtained.
+We get you to help prepare it with the guides so that you can engage them in conversation and build a bond otherwise not obtained.

 Camp breakfast is billy tea/milo/coffee with damper and Porridge, Weetbix or Corn Flakes with powdered milk.
 We may also have a selection of locally grown fruits.
-Camp lunch is noodles, cuppa soups, biscuits , tuna and cheese.
+Camp lunch is a variety of cuppa soups, biscuits, tuna and cheese.

 We also provide you with 9 days of electrolyte replacement to replace fluids and essential electrolytes.
 This process helps prevent muscle seizures and cramps.

-Finally, we provide you with 9 days of snacks that will help you from meal to meal.
+Outside of this, we supplement you with 9 days worth of snacks that will add a little something beyond your main meals.
 These consist of muesli bars, lollies, soups and fruit/nut mix.

 All trekking permits, National Park and Conservation Fees are included.